Tigerhawk: You're insane!

 George: They said the same of Jesus Christ, Freud, and Galileo.

 Stanley: They said it of a lot of nut cases too!

-- In Enchanted, when Narissa in dragon form grabs Robert and takes him to the top of the tower - erm, Empire State Building, he shouts, "You're crazy!"
+- In Enchanted, when Narissa in dragon form grabs Robert and takes him to the top of the tower - erm, Woolworth Building, he shouts, "You're crazy!"

 Narissa: No; spiteful, vindictive, very large, but NEVER crazy.

 - In the documentary My Best Fiend, director Werner Herzog recalls one incident with actor Klaus Kinski:

 Herzog: "Then now there are two of us."

 - In the American dub of Curse of the Golden Flower, this line is said verbatim by the emperor to his youngest son who just stabbed the crown prince.

 Prince: Give the throne to me now!
 I want it all!
 He can rot in hell!